vman241308/face_detection_javascript/README.md

 **Step 2: Run recognition**

-Running the recognition is as easy as loading a detection app.
+Running the recognition is as easy as loading a detection app with some specific parameters.
+One of the parameters is the `models` that the system should recognize.

 ```js